mesosphere/marathon/docs/docs/artifact-store.md

 }
 ```

-When the app gets deployed, all storeUrls will be stored in the artifact store and
+When the app is deployed, all ```storeUrls``` will be stored in the artifact store and
-the definition will be adapted and will look like this:
+the definition will modified to look like this:

 **Request:**
 ```http